SFM61319/DyePy_OLD/README.md

 SFM61319 - [u/SFM61319](https://www.reddit.com/user/SFM61319 "Yes, I'm a Redditor") - [Avinash Maddikonda](mailto:svasssakavi@gmail.com "Send a mail")

 ## Wanna contribute?
 Everyone is welcome to update my documentation and/or the python code.
-And you are the 'one' in the everyone.
+And you are the 'one' in everyone.
 To contribute, follow these steps:
  1. [Fork it](https://github.com/SFM61319/pycolors/fork "Click to fork!")
  2. Create your feature branch by entering `git checkout -b feature/fooBar` on your [Git Bash](https://git-scm.com/download/win "Click to download")